-Niner is a relatively new company.
-It was founded in 2005 by Chris Sugai and Steve Domahidy.
-This American bicycle manufacturer has its headquarters in Fort Collins, Colorado.
-The company specializes in what is known in the field as 29es (two-niners ); mountain bikes and hybrid bikes that are built to use 700c or 622 mm ISO wheels, commonly called 29″ wheels.
+Niner is a relatively new company, after being founded in 2005 by Chris Sugai and Steve Domahidy.
+This American bicycle manufacturer has its headquarters in Fort Collins, Colorado where it specializes in 29er bikes (two-niners), mountain bikes that are built to use 700c wheels, more commonly known as 29″ wheels.

-Currently, Niner Bike is owned by the UWHK Ltd. group, a Hong-Kong-based investment firm.
-The company is also one of the main supporters of the International Mountain Bike Association (IMBA).
+Currently, Niner Bikes is owned by the UWHK Ltd. group, a Hong-Kong-based investment firm after they acquired the brand in 2018.

-Niner believes in 29ers for the mountain biking community.
-It took advantage of the fact that 29ers were becoming popular in the mountain biking domain, especially in the late 21st century.
-Even though designing takes place in its headquarters in California, manufacturing is done in Asian countries.
+Niner believes in the benefits of 29ers and uses its platform to make them accessible to the wider mountain biking community, and took advantage of the rising popularity of 29ers in the late 2000s.
+Even though the design of the bikes takes place in its headquarters in California, manufacturing is done in Asian countries.

 The Magic Carpet Ride is a full-suspension set-up on a gravel bike.
-Matter of fact – it is the world’s first drop-bar full-suspension gravel bike using the CVA suspension system.
+It is the world’s first drop-bar full-suspension gravel bike and uses Niner’s patented CVA suspension system.

 This year, the company has managed to produce various suspension models.
-They include; cyclocross bikes, touring bikes, hard-trail MTBs, and full suspension bikes.
-Also, they are responsible for the production of various bike parts which include: frames, forks, wheels, handlebars, seat posts, chains, and protective gear.
+They include full-suspension mountain bikes, hardtails, gravel bikes (with and without suspension), and a mix of eMTBs and E-gravel bikes.
+They are also responsible for the production of various bike parts which include headsets, cargo racks, bash guards, chain guides among other components.